Investment Risks of Bonds

 The price of bonds usually changes oppositely of interest rates, with some exceptions, such as securities with put options and interest-only mortgage-backed securities.
 It is called market risk, because it is a risk only if one wishes to sell before maturity in the secondary market.

 You buy a bond when it is issued for $1,000 that pays 8% interest.
 Suppose you want to sell the bond, but since you bought it, market interest rates have risen to 10%.
 You must sell your bond for less than what you paid, because why will somebody pay you $1,000 for a bond that pays 8% when they can buy a similar bond of equal credit rating and get 10%.
 So, to sell your bond, you must sell it so that the $80 annual interest will be 10% of the selling price — in this case, $800, $200 less than what you paid for it.
-(Actually, the price probably wouldn't go this low, because the yield-to-maturity is greater in such a case, since if the bondholder keeps the bond until maturity, he will receive a price appreciation which is the difference between $1,000, the bond's par value and what he paid for it.)
-In such a case, the bond is said to be selling at a discount.
-If the interest rate of a new bond issue is lower than what you are getting, then you will be able to sell your bond at a higher price than what you paid — you will be selling your bond at a premium.
+(Actually, the price will be higher than this because the yield-to-maturity is greater in such a case since the bondholder will receive the price appreciation at maturity, the difference between the $1,000 par value and the purchase price.)
+So, the bond sells at a discount.
+If the interest rate of new bond issues are lower than your coupon rate, then the bond can be sold for more than par value — you will be selling your bond at a premium.

 Duration measures interest rate risk, about equal to the % change in the market price of a bond to a 1% change in market interest rates.
 The longer the duration, the greater the interest rate sensitivity.
 When interest rates are lowest, then interest rate risk is greatest.
 Rising interest rates will cause bond prices to fall.
-However, when interest rates are high, then bonds with longer durations have a greater potential for capital gains when interest rates decline, because bond prices will rise when interest rates fall.
+However, when interest rates are high, then bonds with longer durations have a greater potential for capital gains when interest rates decline, because bond prices will rise when interest rates fall unless other factors depress bond prices.

-Related to market risk is liquidity risk, which is the spread between the bid and ask prices for a security being offered in the secondary market.
-If there is not much interest in the security, then the bid-ask spread may be wide, meaning the price that the security can be sold may be significantly less than another similar recent transaction even without change in any other significant factor.
+Related to market risk is liquidity risk, the spread between the bid/ask prices for a security being offered in the secondary market.
+Securities with low trading volumes will have wide bid-ask spreads, meaning the price that the security can be sold may be significantly less than another similar recent transaction even without change in any other significant factor.
 For individual investors, this risk exists only if the investor wants to sell the security before maturity.
 Institutional investors, such as mutual funds, who need to mark their securities to the market, for reports, or to determine the NAV, for instance, must calculate a lower effective price for those securities with little liquidity.

 Reinvestment Risk

 Reinvestment risk arises from declining interest rates.
-When the bond matures, then reinvested money will usually earn a lower interest rate for the same amount of risk.
-Furthermore, any cash flows from a bond that are reinvested will usually earn a lower rate of return than the original investment.
+When bonds mature, reinvested money usually earns a lower interest rate for the same amount of risk.
+Furthermore, reinvested cash flows from a bond will usually earn a lower rate of return than the original investment.

 Call Risk (Timing Risk)